supakeen/supakeen.com-weblog-source/content/using-pythons-subprocess-module-safely.rst

 springs out and that is the subprocess_-module.

-The subprocess_-module allows us to execute commands without opening a shell to parse our string into the appropriate parts but to instead let it do that ourselves.
-This puts us at much lower risk of accidentally letting something get executed which we don't want.
+The subprocess_-module allows us to execute commands without opening a shell to parse our string into the appropriate parts.
+This puts us at minimal risk for being exploited.

 **Note: Of course the program you are executing through subprocess can still have its own flaws that allow it to be subverted to do things you don't want.**